MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

 In general, the cloud migration tool migrates the following data:

-- System and company setup, such as fiscal periods, posting periods, worflows flows, and so on.
+- System and company setup, such as payment terms, shipping method, and sites
 - Master data for accounts, customers, vendors, and items
 - Transactional data
 - Classes for customers, vendors, and items